gniewomir/betting-rec-task/docs/PRD-GAPS.md

         * I assume it is out of scope
 * Should project suport live bets?
 Or only pre-event bets?
     * I assume the latter - so live betting during event is out of scope
-        * Odds source seems to depend on what was scraped, fetched from api on unclear schedule
+        * Odds source seems to depend on what was scraped/fetched from api on unclear schedule
             * It does not seem like reliable source of odds during live events
 * How should project handle suspended or voided bets?
     * i.e. game was canceled or postponed